Chief Executive Officer

 Jo is the founding CEO of Respect and has worked in the domestic violence sector for over 20 years.
 She began supporting women experiencing domestic violence, working in refuges and a drop-in centre and developing and running a Women’s Support Service.
 Jo qualified as a counsellor in 1999 and worked for many years providing individual support to, and running groups for, women.
 Following on from work with women experiencing domestic violence, Jo also ran groups for perpetrators at DVIP.
 She has provided clinical supervision in a range of settings, including for London Probation domestic violence workers.
 Jo has developed and delivered training and consultancy across the UK and abroad, including in Germany, the Republic of Ireland, Mexico and Jordan.
 Her role at Respect has taken her away from the front-line and she now spends her time leading Respect, supporting the development of the sector and influencing public policy.
 Jo is mum to 3 young boys who keep her on her toes!

-Neil’s has the job title of Development Director which involves taking new pieces of work from idea to delivery but like many staff in small organisations he gets involved in lots of the other aspects of the work too.
+Neil has the job title of Development Director which involves taking new pieces of work from idea to delivery but like many staff in small organisations he gets involved in lots of the other aspects of the work too.
 Neil’s been working in this sector for many years, starting with setting up the Domestic Violence Intervention Project before moving to Respect in 2006 to write the Respect Service Standard.
 He is currently working on the Respect Young Peoples Services, the DV employees project and service development in different parts of the country supporting commissioners and providers to deliver effective services.
 He has a particular interest in the interface between child protection and domestic violence and far too many other things.

 Ippo joined Respect in May 2004 and set up the Respect Phoneline, the first national helpline for domestic violence perpetrators in the UK.
 Since January 2006 Ippo has also been responsible for the management and development of the Men’s Advice Line, the national helpline for male victims of domestic violence.
 Ippo previously worked for Victim Support, co-managing the Witness Service at Hammersmith and Fulham Magistrates’ Court – the second specialist domestic violence court in the UK.
 Ippo was involved in writing and editing the first edition of Respect’s Toolkit for Work with Male Victims of Domestic Violence and he co-wrote/edited the second edition published in January 2013.
 Ippo was also involved in the development of Respect’s Working with Male Victims of Domestic Violence training course and is regular trainer.
 He frequently speaks at conferences, delivers presentations and gives radio and press interviews on domestic violence perpetrators and male victims issues.
-In his free time, he learns to play the piano, cycles and tries to improve his baking skills!

-Services and Development Manager
+Research and Services Development Manager

 Sara Kirkpatrick was appointed Services Development Manager at Respect in January 2016.
 In this role she supports member organisations to deliver their DVPPs and achieve the nationally recognised Respect Accreditation Standard.
 She also takes the lead on Respect’s contribution to The London VAWG Consortium which you can read more about here.
 Sara is an Intimate Partner Violence (IPV) domestic abuse specialist who has worked in criminal and community settings for over 25 years.
 Starting her career providing support in a women’s refuge she has worked with a range of client groups including male victims, children impacted by domestic abuse, women remaining in abusive relationships and perpetrators of domestic abuse.
 Between 2010 and 2015 Sara worked with the Hampton Trust, a Respect Accredited DVPP provider in Hampshire, where she had a lead role developing projects including co-authoring and delivering the award winning CARA pilot.
 As a national trainer for both Respect and Probation, she has trained practitioners in engaging with perpetrators of domestic abuse, risk assessing perpetrators, and the context of domestic abuse.
 She has also developed a skills development programme for trainee social workers to enhance domestic abuse engagement techniques with Winchester University where she is a visiting lecturer.
 In her spare time Sara enjoys camping, gardening and spending time with her adult children.